Find the right hearth for your Connecticut home.

 It's a visit where a hearth professional measures your space, confirms the model you picked actually works in your home, and walks the specs—framing, gas line, venting, finish work—before anything is ordered.
 Some details you just can't know until you see the house.
 Never make a down payment without one; it's the single most-skipped step that burns buyers.

-Every Hearth Dealer in Connecticut
+Every Stove and Fireplace Dealer in Connecticut

 Superior Hearth, Spas & Leisure